-Assembly election results: Early trends show Congress ahead in Punjab
+Assembly election results: Early trends show AAP ahead in Punjab

 The BJP is hoping to retain power in Uttarakhand, Goa and Manipur.
 In Punjab, exit polls have predicted an Aam Aadmi Party sweep.